 Will I be able to print the illustration from you?

 It is always possible to print my illustrations in good quality.
 However, while it is possible to print them, it doesn’t mean it’s recommended.
-If you order a desktop quality portrait, it will simply look bad printed in a poster size.
-So you need to think ahead when making an inquiry, or agree on additional work to add more details to the illustration.
+If you order a desktop quality portrait, it will simply look bad when printed in a poster size.
+If unsure, you can always contact me for printing tips or inquiry for an additional work to add more details to your illustration.

 Can I order a print from you?